 Arts Council of Great Britain

-This period saw the Council establish a national network of arts organisations who acted as regular client organisations coupled with a programme of touring exhibitions and performances.
-To support the Council’s responsibilities in relation to the visual arts, it opened the Hayward Gallery on London's South Bank in 1968 as a home for its major exhibitions and the base for the ever expanding Council collection.
+This period saw the Council establish a national network of arts organisations that acted as regular client organisations coupled with a programme of touring exhibitions and performances.
+To support the Council’s responsibilities in relation to the visual arts, it opened the Hayward Gallery on London's South Bank in 1968 as a home for its major exhibitions and the base for the ever-expanding Council collection.
 Since 1987, the gallery has been independently managed by the South Bank Centre.
 In 2003 sculpture in the Collection was moved to a base in Yorkshire.
 During the 1970’s and 1980’s the Council came under attack for being elitist and politically biased, in particular from the prominent Conservative Party minister Norman Tebbit.
 The Government grant to the Council was capped effecting in real terms a reduction in funding though it was argued that any shortfall would be made up by increased sponsorship from the private sector.
 William Rees-Mogg was a political appointment as Chairman and proposed slimming down of the Council's responsibilities.
 This led to a series of clashes with well-known figures from the arts such as theatre director Peter Hall who resigned from the Council in protest.
 In 1987, the restructure inspired by Rees-Mogg cut by half the number of organisations receiving Arts Council funding.
 During the same period, the Council began encouraging a greater level of corporate sponsorship for the arts.
-The Arts Council of Great Britain was divided in 1994 to form the Arts Council of England, Scottish Arts Council and the Welsh Arts Council.
-At the same time, the National Lottery was established and the Arts Council of England became one of the distribution bodies.
+The Arts Council of Great Britain was divided in 1994 to form the Arts Council England, the Scottish Arts Council and the Welsh Arts Council.
+At the same time, the National Lottery was established and the Arts Council England became one of the distribution bodies.

-Number of Artists referenced: 1,016
+Number of Artists referenced: 1,024